-If you are applying to Edge Hill University and would like any additional advice about writing a personal statement as part of your application for a PGCE or PGDE, please contact Course Enquiries on 01695 657000 or email [email protected].
+If you are applying to Edge Hill University and would like any additional advice about writing a personal statement as part of your application for a PGCE or Postgraduate Teacher Training course, please contact Course Enquiries on 01695 657000 or fill in the below enquiry form.

 Further tips and advice are also available on the Get into Teaching website.

 Applying for PGCEs and Postgraduate Teacher Training through GOV.UK